 Helen had local helpers, so in 1977 she learned quickly about the Arid Lands Niger Natural Resources Program.
-While most of the men who commanded the project neither spoke French nor knew much about West Africa61, Helen, an expert in West African Anthropology, had both the language and the area skills, but when she presented them, the bosses in charge showed little interest.
+While most of the men who commanded the project neither spoke French nor knew much about West Africa61, Helen, an expert in West African Anthropology, had both the French language and the area skills, but when she presented them, the Project Authorities showed little interest.

 “Who do you know that you can use?”

-Helen now “got going”, off to Niger in West Africa, while Dick remained at home in charge of her boys (now eight years old), who worried about her a lot60.
+Helen now “got going”, off to Niger in West Africa, while Dick remained at home in charge of her boys (now eight years old), who worried about her a lot63.

-From Helen we got air-mail letters, from a strikingly different person: less joking, more contemplative about working alone in the field, no longer fretting “inadequacies”.
+From Helen we got air-mail letters, from a strikingly different person: less joking, more contemplative about working alone in the field, no longer fretting her “inadequacies”.
 The tales she told show that she had found “new ways”.65